 RULE 53.
-Order in Galleries and Lobby. - In case of any disturbance or disorderly conduct in the galleries or lobby, the Speaker or other presiding officer is empowered to order the same to be cleared.
+Order in House Chamber, Galleries, and Lobby. - In case of any disturbance or disorderly conduct in the House Chamber, galleries, or lobby, the Speaker or other presiding officer is empowered to order the same to be cleared to the extent they deem necessary.

 IX.
-GENERAL RULES
+General Rules

 RULE 54.
-Attendance of Members. - No member or officer of the House shall absent himself from the service of the House without leave, unless from sickness or disability.
+Attendance of Members. - No member or officer of the House shall be absent from the service of the House without leave, unless from sickness or disability.

 RULE 55.
 Documents to Be Signed by the Speaker. - All acts, addresses, and resolutions and all warrants and subpoenas issued by order of the House shall be signed by the Speaker or other presiding officer.